webgme/webgme/config/README.md

 - `config.addOn.monitorTimeout = 120000`
  - In milliseconds, the waiting time before add-ons are stopped after no activity (new clients joined or hash updates) in the branch.
 - `config.addOn.basePaths = ['./src/addon/core']`
- - Array of paths to custom add-ons.
+ - Note, this is handled by [webgme-cli](https://github.com/webgme/webgme-cli).
+Array of paths to custom add-ons.
 If you have an add-on at `C:/SomeAddOns/MyAddOn/MyAddOn.js` the path to append would be `C:/SomeAddOns` or a relative path (from the current working directory).
 N.B. this will also expose any other add-on in that directory, e.g. `C:/SomeAddOns/MyOtherAddOn/MyOtherAddOn.js`.

 ##### authentication